Retired Dentist Seeks (and Challenges) Alternative Care Methods

 A retired dentist known for using alternative methods of care himself requested the use of alternative methods with his chiropractor.
 After experiencing a stroke, the dentist filed a complaint against his DC for failure to refer, among other allegations.

-Posted in Examiner Publication on Thursday, December 2, 2021
+Posted in Examiner eNewsletter on Thursday, December 2, 2021

 Dr. Mya Tomos, DC, DABCI, was a chiropractic internist with an active solo practice.
 Throughout her career, Dr. Tomos treated numerous patients through chiropractic adjustments and other modalities, but her focus was to serve patients as their primary care provider — her Diplomate of the American Board of Chiropractic Internists (DABCI) degree allowed for such treatment.